 It is my mission is to connect you with your inner nature.

 To inspire you to live from your heart and to be present in every moment.
 The main tool I use is music.
-Trough singing and playing the Celtic harp I share different music from around the world and my own songs.
+Trough singing and playing the Celtic harp and guitar I share different music from around the world and my own songs.
 The songs carry different stories and have something to tell you.
 Something you may recognise immediately, or something lost and hidden, that wants to be rediscovered.

 Trough vocal coaching individually and in groups I guide people to connect with their voices.
 Singing is about listening to what is living inside of us, to that what is around us and expressing what wants to be told.
 To connect with your voice is to connect with your inner world and to connect with your body, since this is the vessel for the sound.
 It is about allowing the sound to resonate within our whole being and to be supported physically, especially trough our breath.
 My approach to singing is a journey to develop your self-knowledge.